 See what’s happening at the Joint Data Center today.

 The conflict in Ukraine has renewed attention on the impact on refugees and those internally displaced.

 Read the latest reports and briefs from the JDC.

 The Government of Denmark represented by Danish Ministry of Foreign Affairs

-European Union represented by the EU Directorate-General for International Cooperation and Development (DEVCO)
+European Union represented by the EU Directorate-General for International Partnerships (INTPA)

-The U.S. Government represented by U.S. Bureau of Population, Refugees, and Migration (BPRM).
+The U.S. Government represented by U.S. Bureau of Population, Refugees, and Migration (PRM).